neilm-fourjs/garDeploy/README.md

 # garDeploy.sh & getWSInfo.sh

-garDeploy.sh: deploy a GAR to GAS via the deployment web service
+garDeploy.sh: deploy a GAR to GAS via the secure deployment web service

+gbcDeploy.sh: deploy a GBC to GAS via the secure deployment web service

 getWSInfo.sh: get the GIP endpoints and the openapi json for your service